Dynamic System Updates (DSU) is a system feature introduced in Android 10 that does the following:

 DSU depends on the Android Dynamic Partition feature and requires the GSIs to be signed by Google or your OEMs as a trusted system image.

 DSU is a feature provided by your device’s manufacturer.
 Refer to your device manufacturer’s support page for availability.
-Google has enabled DSU on Pixel 3 and Pixel 3 XL devices as of the Android 10 Beta 4 release.
+Google has enabled DSU on Pixel 3 and newer devices since the Android 10 Beta 4 release.

 Before using DSU, ensure the corresponding feature flag is enabled.
-You can enable the flag through one of the following methods:
+You can enable the flag using one of the following methods:

-- With a userdebug Android build, you can enable the feature in Settings > System > Developer options > Feature flags > settings_dynamic_system.
+- On a device with a userdebug Android build: You can enable the feature in Settings > System > Developer options > Feature flags > settings_dynamic_system.

 adb shell setprop persist.sys.fflag.override.settings_dynamic_system true